meteor/tutorials/steps/angular/step11.md

 meteor remove autopublish
 ```

 When the app refreshes, the task list will be empty.
 Without the `autopublish` package, we will have to specify explicitly what the server sends to the client.
-The functions in Meteor that do this are `Meteor.publish` and `Meteor.subscribe`.
+The functions in Meteor that do this are `Meteor.publish` and [$scope.$meteorSubscribe](http://angular-meteor.com/api/subscribe).

 Let's add them now.